Soundmatters/AudioPreservationReformattingStationAndWorkflow/Audio Reformatting Workstation Overview 13nov2017.md

 ### Open-reel tape, 1/4-inch

-Open-reel tape current playback capabilities:
+Current playback capabilities:

 >* Two-track and half-track formatting.
 >* 7 1/2 and 15 ips speeds.
 >* NAB equalization

-Open-reel tape playback characteristics that may require additional equipment or outsourcing:
+Playback characteristics that may require additional equipment or outsourcing:

 >* Full-track, quarter-track and four-track formatting.
 >* 15/16, 1 7/8, 3 3/4, and 30 ips speed